dshanske/simple-location/readme.txt

 = What are the requirements to use this plugin? =

 API Keys are required to use [Google Static Maps](https://developers.google.com/maps/documentation/javascript/get-api-key), [Mapbox Static Maps](https://www.mapbox.com/help/create-api-access-token/), or [Bing Maps](https://www.bingmapsportal.com/).
 If not provided there will be no map displayed regardless of setting.
-The appropriate API keys should be entered in Settings>>Media or within the admin interface at /wp-admin/options-media.php.
+The appropriate API keys should be entered in Settings->Simple Location or will move to Indieweb->Location if the Indieweb plugin if installed.

 = Is this compatible with the WordPress mobile apps? =